Fakes and Forgeries

 The Lake Scene, printed in red and unusually signed, as per the others, but in the body of the print bottom right.
 In the 1920's it was discovered that the original painting was by George Baxter Jr who also printed this in colour adding to the evidence that the signatures were added later

-This section gets little more involved and slightly harder to spot as all these prints have, at some time, been printed by Baxter but at a later date faked, a number from Baxter original steel plates.
-The first ones also come from the same batch as described above and known as Posthumous Baxters.
-Lady Chapel Warwick should also be included here but we currently do not have a copy of that fake, can you help with that?
+This section gets a little more involved and slightly harder to spot as all these prints have, at some time, been printed by Baxter but at a later date faked, but printed from Baxter's original steel plates.
+The first ones also come from the same batch as described above and known as Posthumous Baxter with the same fake Baxter signature as above.

 Boys throwing stones at ducks originally printed for Tales for Boys published by Darton & Son circa 1835, very possibly, they kept the steel plates and possibly where they were re-discovered many years later.